MakotoTheKnight/codeschool-intellij/README.md

 codeschool-intellij
 ===================

-This is a port of the Codeschool theme for Vim, found at [AstonJ's website](http://astonj.com/tech/vim-for-ruby-rails-and-a-sexy-theme/).
+This is a theme in the spirit* of the Codeschool theme for Vim, found at [AstonJ's website](http://astonj.com/tech/vim-for-ruby-rails-and-a-sexy-theme/).

 The theme here is geared towards IntelliJ IDEA use, and is recommended for users of the Darcula skin, or those that prefer dark themes in general.